wisdom1456/neat-starter/src/posts/practiceareas/dui-defense.md

 Having prosecuted countless DUIs for the State Attorney’s Office, Stephen Bernhardt has the knowledge and expertise to prepare the best defense for your case.

-If you have been arrested for DUI in Pinellas, Hillsborough or Pasco Counties, your best defense is with Bernhardt Law.
+If you have been arrested for DUI in Pinellas, Hillsborough or Pasco Counties, your best defense is with Bernhardt Riley.

 **Your Driver License**